InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Experiments

-Additionally, we sample 10 near frontal views in the generated 3D humans and employ COLMAP~\cite{COLMAP}, a Structure-from-Motion (SfM) and Multi-View Stereo (MVS)) pipeline, to measure the mean reprojection error.
+Additionally, we sample 10 near frontal views in the generated 3D humans and employ COLMAP~\cite{COLMAP}, a Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline, to measure the mean reprojection error.
 For each of three generation methods, this measurement is conducted over three example characters.
-Results in Table~\ref{tab:quantitative} show that \ourwork~achieves higher semantic similarity among different views and lower reprojection error.
-Moreover, our synthetic images can be employed in conventional multiview stereo reconstruction: Figure~\ref{fig:colmap} presents the quasi-dense multiview stereo reconstruction result with 50 near front views {\em synthetically} generated for visualization, which shows that Deceptive-Human generates 3D-consistent images.
+Table~\ref{tab:quantitative} shows that our InceptionHuman has lower reprojection error than DreamHuman and HumanNorm.
+Moreover, our synthetic images can be employed in conventional multiview stereo reconstruction: Figure~\ref{fig:colmap} presents the quasi-dense multiview stereo reconstruction result with 10 near front views {\em synthetically} generated for visualization, which shows that our work generates 3D-consistent images.